SharePoint/sp-dev-docs/docs/spfx/web-parts/developer-guide/build-client-side-web-parts-with-angular-1-x.md

 ![The loc/en-us.js file open in Visual Studio Code](../../../../images/ng-intro-strings.png)

-To confirm that everything is working as expected, in the command line run:
+Run the following command to confirm that everything is working as expected:

 ```sh
 gulp serve